KasperSkytte/AutoTax/README.md

 # Running AutoTax from a container (recommended)
 To run AutoTax through a docker container first install [Docker Engine - Community](https://docs.docker.com/install/linux/docker-ce/ubuntu/) as described there.
 A prebuilt image `autotax` based on Ubuntu Linux 18.04 with all the required software and dependencies preinstalled (exact versions that are tested and working as intended) is provided with:
 ```
-docker pull ghcr.io/kasperskytte/autotax:main
+docker pull ghcr.io/kasperskytte/autotax:latest
 ```

 Alternatively build the image manually from the git repo.
-You can also use a specific (and locked) image to ensure complete reproducibilty by using semver tags instead of just pulling the latest image from the `main` branch every time, for instance: `ghcr.io/kasperskytte/autotax:v1.6.5`.
+You can also use a specific (and locked) image to ensure complete reproducibilty by using semver tags instead of just pulling the latest image every time, for instance: `ghcr.io/kasperskytte/autotax:v1.6.5`.

 The image also contains the autotax git repository itself (most recent from main branch) located at `/opt/autotax/`.
 Now run AutoTax with the current working directory mounted inside the container at `/autotax`:
 ```